PeernetOfficial/core/webapi/readme.md

     TerminateID []uuid.UUID `json:"terminate"`  // Optional: Previous search IDs to terminate.
 This is if the user makes a new search from the same tab.
 Same as first calling /search/terminate.
     FileType    int         `json:"filetype"`   // File type such as binary, text document etc. See core.TypeX. -1 = not used.
     FileFormat  int         `json:"fileformat"` // File format such as PDF, Word, Ebook, etc. See core.FormatX. -1 = not used.
+    SizeMin     int         `json:"sizemin"`    // Min file size in bytes. -1 = not used.
+    SizeMax     int         `json:"sizemax"`    // Max file size in bytes. -1 = not used.
 }

 type SearchRequestResponse struct {